Vokerlee/compiler-course-mipt/2. Eugene Onegin/README.md

 ## How to use

 First of all you should prepare ypur file with initial text.
 The second you should do is to come up with the name of result file.
+So there are three different regimes of the program: rhyme-sort - the sort, ascending-sort and descending-sort (I home the names speak for themselves).
+Also there is an additional option -- generator of ravings (or bredogenerator in Russian).

+Here is the example of usage the program (the command is entered in the console):
+'"Eugene Onegin.exe" source.txt result.txt rhyme bred+

 ```C++
     int solve_square(double* x1, double* x2);